Garfield V. Cox: Career

 In 1930, Cox was one of the first researchers to compare the performance of experts versus novices in forecasting stock prices.
 He found that expertise provided no advantage when compared to a minimal level of knowledge.
 There was even evidence that showed additional expertise may decrease accuracy.

 Cox was also one of the authors of the 1933 Chicago plan which called for banking reforms at the start of the Great Depression.
 In 1935, Cox co-founded and became chairman of the board of South East National Bank of Chicago.
 He served on the board for twenty-four years.

-He was a lecturer at Chicago Theological Seminary.
-Cox served as president of the American Finance Association in 1954.
+He was named the Robert Law Professor of Finance in 1936.
+In 1942, he was named Acting Dean of the School of Finance, then Dean three years later.